grexor/pybio/README.md

 <picture><img src="media/pybio.png" width="70"/></picture>
 ## pybio: basic genomics toolset

-pybio is a Python 3 framework for basic genomics/transcriptomics operations/annotations.
-The package is a dependency to [apa](https://github.com/grexor/apa) (alternative polyadenylation) and [RNAmotifs2](https://github.com/grexor/rnamotifs2) (motif cluster analysis).
-The pybio package provides:
+pybio is a Python framework for handling genomics operations and a direct interface to Ensembl genomes.

+Downloading an Ensembl genome+annotation takes one line: `pybio genome homo_sapiens`.

-Features include automagical genome assemblies+annotation download and indexing from Ensembl and STAR, support of Fasta, Fastq, bedGraph and other file formats, motif sequence searches, and specific APA feautes like alternative polyadenylation site-pair classification (same-exon, skipped-exon, composite-exon) and more.
+Features include genome+annotation download from Ensembl and processing with STAR and salmon, support of Fasta, Fastq, bedGraph and other file formats, motif sequence searches, and specific APA feautes like alternative polyadenylation site-pair classification (same-exon, skipped-exon, composite-exon) and more.

 ## Contents